amoebaliz/sbatch_mom6_obc_generation/README.md

    c.
 Bash script: cap_obcs
      -    takes the first and last time slice from each year and concatenates to the prior/following year, respectively, to make sure the full year being intergrated by MOM6 is covered in the given year of input files; for the first year (i.e., 1993), the time is set to midnight of Jan 1 using the edit_first_time.py script
      -    Python script: edit_first_time.py: changes time of 1993 first time slice to Jan 1 of 1993
+     -    **NOTE:** Supposedly, we can now specify multiple input files for the atmosphere (not sure about obcs...) in the xml so we might be able to skip the time capping/ padding in the future and just allow the xml to handle reading in the years that bookend the year being integrated.